The rockets red glare, the bombs bursting in air…. YEAH CANADA!

 As a welcome gift, each new citizen was given a tree to commemorate the occasion and help maintain the beautiful environment of their gorgeous country.

 The service ended with a rousing rendition of Oh, Canada and a photo op with the Mountie (we were pretty sure that meeting the cute Mountie was why the two girls from Ireland chose to be on the Canadian team).

 People from fifteen different countries, including the U.S., were sworn in that day.

 At the close of the ceremony we were lucky enough to spend a few minutes chatting with Member of Parliament, Irene Mathyssen.
 As a representative of the New Democrats, she is extremely proud of her party’s leadership in bringing healthcare to all Canadians.

 With the current debate raging in the States, it was interesting to learn more about their system.
 In stark contrast what the U.S. health insurance lobbyists say, the Canadian system enjoys huge popularity, with two thirds of the public consistently approving of their public health care.

 The Honorable Ms. Mathyssen explained to us that even the most conservative politician in Canada would never, ever call for an end to public healthcare.

 Having just witnessed people from all over the world complete the three-year process to become Canadians, we asked Ms. Mathyssen about immigration.
-She explained that the Canadian birthrate is in decline, so they actively seek new people in order to remain competitive in the
+She explained that the Canadian birthrate is in decline, so they actively seek new people in order to remain competitive in the global market.

 New residents with different skills and backgrounds are needed and Canada strives to add at least 1% of the population in new citizens each year.